zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

-This is the path where Zrythm will save projects, temporary files, exported audio, etc. The default is "zrythm" in the user's directory.
+This is the path where Zrythm will save projects, temporary files, exported audio, etc. The default is "zrythm" under
+`XDG_DATA_HOME <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_ on freedesktop-compliant
+systems.

 Audio/MIDI Backends
 -------------------